 A renewal notice with instructions will be emailed to a producer's email address of record approximately 60 days prior to license expiration.
 A producer cannot renew a license prior to 60 days before expiration.
 Non-receipt of an email renewal notice does not negate a producer's responsibility to renew his or her license.
 All resident producers with major lines of authority must be CE compliant prior to renewal.

-State Insurance Product Training Requirements
+New Hampshire Insurance Product Training Requirements

 State required training for insurance producers that sell annuity products.

-Frequency: One-time training must be complete prior to selling annuity products.
+One-time training must be complete prior to selling annuity products.

 Long-Term Care Partnership Training